jaschers/damspi/README.md

 # DAMSPI
 <img src="https://github.com/jaschers/damspi/blob/main/logo/logo_text.png" width="750">

-DArk Matter SPIkes (DAMSPI) is a python package for the analysis of dark matter spikes around Intermediate Mass Black Holes (IMBHs) in the Milky Way.
-It allows to extract an IMBH catalogue and their corresponding dark matter spikes parameters from the EAGLE simulations in order to probe a potential gamma-ray signal from dark matter self-annihilation.
+DArk Matter SPIkes (DAMSPI) is a fully Python-based software for the analysis of dark matter spikes around Intermediate Mass Black Holes (IMBHs) in the Milky Way.
+It allows to extract an IMBH catalogue and their corresponding dark matter spike parameters from the EAGLE simulations in order to probe a potential gamma-ray signal from dark matter self-annihilation.
 For more details, see our published article at TBA

 # Installation
 Clone the repository to your prefered directory: